Brandon, Suffolk: History

 Brandon, likely "hill where broom grows", has been variously referred to as Brandona, Braundon, Brandones Ferye, Brandon Ferry, Brand, and Bromdum throughout history.
 The earliest known spelling was in the 11th century when the town, gradually expanding up and along the rising ground of the river valley, was called Bromdun.
 The town was originally developed as a crossing point for the Little Ouse River.

 From prehistoric times the area was mined for flint as can be seen at Grime's Graves, a Neolithic flint mining complex.
 At Staunch Meadow in the 1980s, archaeologists uncovered a Middle Saxon settlement thought to have been active from the mid 7th century to the late 9th century.
 At least thirty-five buildings were excavated.
 In the Middle Ages, the town had a major rabbit fur industry, which thrived until the 1950s.
 Brandon was still a major centre for the production of gunflints by the Napoleonic Wars.
+Gunflint production ended in 1945.